 WordPress is an open-source blogging and web content management system.
 It also supports mailing lists, forums, media galleries, analytics, and online stores.
-With WordPress, users can make professional-quality blogs and websites either to demonstrate their hobbies or to promote their businesses.

 - Custom post types